andang72/architecture-community-studio-web/README.md

 In order to run **dashboard** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.

 #### Prerequisites
-  - node.js
+  - node.js & npm
-  - Community Studio Server (local or remote)
+  - DATA APIs Studio Server (local or remote)
   - Tools (Visual Studio Code .. )

 #### Installing & Local Development